 VTS operational environmental overview

 VTS is considered a safety-critical operational environment where even minor errors, delays or system malfunctions may have serious and immediate consequences for people, property and the marine environment.
 Because VTS plays a key role in preventing maritime incidents and ensuring safe vessel movements, human error in this context may have potentially catastrophic consequences.
 For this reason, operational accuracy should consistently be maintained at the highest level.

-.

 A safety-critical context therefore requires particular attention to human factors and to the reliability of personnel performance.
 Cognitive and psychosocial factors, such as reduced situational awareness, attentional overload, impaired decision-making, fatigue, high stress levels, excessive workloads, or communication problems, may significantly influence the performance of VTS operators and, consequently, the safety of navigation in the area.